NobleTyler/NamePunner/TalkingPoints.md

 - extensibility and not overengineering
 - What else I'm working on and what I'm gonna take from this for it

+### Code Review Notes
+- you can query easier with document collections then use usecollection hook
+- use collections instead of arrays because of built in functionality push doc should work
+- see if different way to strucutre collections